Jo-Lam/synthesise_identifiers_ALSPAC/README.md

 False matches and miss matches at each scenario is summarised and compared (14_compare_linkages.py, 15_combine_outputs.py). against original linkage in ALSPAC, which is not described here.

+16_missed_matches_describe is used to characterise records that are false/missed matched.
+(require linkage with no threshold set to observe mismatch pattern.)

+For results and further description of the methodology, please read my paper and the appendix materials.
+Please feel free to get in touch at joseph.lam.18@ucl.ac.uk

 For results and further description of the methodology, please read my paper and the appendix materials. (links to be added)